Thomas Kane (economist): Returns on post-secondary education

-Miscellaneous
+Other topics

-In their research on abortion in the U.S., Kane and Staiger find that restricting the access to abortion (e.g. via abortion clinic closures or restrictions on Medicaid funding) lowered teenage birth rates during the 1980s due to decreases in in-wedlock births (out-of-wedlock births were unaffected).
+In their research on abortion in the U.S., Kane and Staiger find that restricting the access to abortion, including through abortion clinic closures or restrictions on Medicaid funding for them lowered teenage birth rates during the 1980s due to decreases in in-wedlock births (out-of-wedlock births were unaffected).
 Moreover, Kane, Staiger, Phillip Levine and David Zimmerman find that the fertility rates in those states legalizing abortion decreased by 4% (11% if interstate abortions are taken into account), with most of the impact accruing to reduced births among teenage, middle-aged, non-White and/or unmarried women, thus suggesting that a reversal of Roe v.
 Wade might raise birth rates but be strongly undermined by abortions being legally performed out of state.

 Studying the potential of the German vocational training system for the U.S., Kane (together with Dietmar Harhoff) has argued that the conditions that U.S. employers would be less willing to invest into vocational training than in Germany, leading him to doubt that the introduction of the German apprenticeship system would increase the earnings of comparable American youth and improve the school-to-work transitions of in particular minority youth.